There's Got to Be a Way: Music video

 The accompanying music video for "There's Got to Be a Way" begins with a shot of an empty street, followed by clips of disadvantaged and poorer members of society going about their daily activities.
 Two men play dominoes on a wooden crate outside a building, a gang make fun of an elderly man hanging newspapers outside his store and an obese woman walks down the street.
 Clips of Carey leaning against a wall and sitting on some steps looking on at what is happening are shown.
 As the first chorus begins, everyone starts to dance joyfully in the street and help those in need.
 A gospel choir comes out of one of the buildings as the street becomes more crowded with people of all ages and backgrounds rejoicing and getting along with each other.
 One of the shops in the background has a neon light outside the entrance which says "Jesus Saves."
+At the end of the video, a crowd gathers around Carey as she sings the final lyrics to the song.
+The crowd includes a young Tahj Mowry.